LuYF-Lemon-love/susu-transformers-docs/docs/source/en/deepspeed.md

 This means you either need a single 80GB GPU without CPU offload or a 8GB GPU and a ~60GB CPU to offload to (these are just the memory requirements for the parameters, optimizer states and gradients, and you'll need a bit more for the CUDA kernels and activations).
 You should also consider the tradeoff between cost and speed because it'll be cheaper to rent or buy a smaller GPU but it'll take longer to train your model.

-If you have enough GPU memory make sure you disable CPU/NVMe offload to make everything faster.
+**If you have enough GPU memory make sure you disable CPU/NVMe offload to make everything faster.**

 ## Select a ZeRO stage

 After you've installed DeepSpeed and have a better idea of your memory requirements, the next step is selecting a ZeRO stage to use.
-In order of fastest and most memory-efficient:
+In order of **fastest** and **most memory-efficient**:

 | Fastest          | Memory efficient |
 |------------------|------------------|